SPdowns/CaseoftheFridays-Part2/README.md

 I've been thinking about stretch goals as well and I'm still not confident that I know what I want to do.
 Because honestkly, I know social aspects of websites are what build and maintain a user base, I just don't think private journaling should maybe have that.
 So for now, I'll shelve that thought and continue to think about h\this.
 Honestly what I have so far is options for the prompt bar; long writing promops or short ones, generic prompts or esoteric settings.
 I think that would involve creating a database that would be able to store the prompts rather than hard coding some or even using an api.

+4:25pm - With some Functions and Objects watched, again It seems to be so similar to javascript it self, just syntax looks different.
+I'm going to start reading the MAMP Docs here shortly.

+4:50 - After reading some MAMP pages, I'm thinking of how I might not need WordPress.
+I'm not sure yet, but I don't know yet.
+The main goal is to login, get a prompt, start writing, then save.
+There should be a page to view all of the posts and now I'm a little lost in some sauce and am going to take a break.